 A: Hemp and marijuana are two different plants in the cannabis sativa family.
 When people talk about taking CBD oil, most of the time, they’re referring to CBD extracted from the hemp plant, which isn’t psychoactive.
 But CBD is present in marijuana too, so if you seek it out, you can find marijuana products that contain CBD.

 Q: Why do you take CBD in oil format?

 A: I prefer oil over other formats like gummies or bath bombs because it’s sort of like choosing whole foods over processed ones.
-My oil is made from three ingredients – hemp oil, MCT oil, and natural flavors – while your average gummies will have items like corn syrup and artificial flavors.
+My oil is made from three ingredients – hemp extract oil, fractionated coconut oil, and organic mint chocolate flavor oil (organic sunflower oil, natural flavors) – while your average gummies will have ingredients like corn syrup and artificial flavors.

 Q: Has CBD been demonstrated to be safe to use?

 A: A review of dozens of studies about CBD showed it to be safe in both chronic and high doses (up to 1500 mg per day).

 Q: Is it safe for pregnant or breastfeeding mothers?